el3um4s/strani-anelli-blog/_posts/2021/2021-12-12-an-update-for-my-patreons-november-2021/2021-12-12-an-update-for-my-patreons-november-2021.md

 {% include picture img="dev-advent.webp" ext="jpg" alt="" %}

-Programming in your free time can sometimes be exhausting, especially when you feel like you're not making progress.
+Programming in your free time sometimes is exhausting, especially when you feel like you're not making progress.
 It's an important passion for me, but there are times when it's hard to find the motivation to keep going.
 Over time I have learned that the best way to deal with this situation is to impose something on me.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AmtkdsTcHTo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>